Superchicken962/marketplace-car-scraper/README.md

 - `endImmediately : bool` - If `restartOnComplete` is disabled, then setting this to `true` will end the process as soon as the fetch is complete rather than waiting.

 > [!TIP]
-> Feel free to fork/clone and add your own features & changes!
+> Add sort filter on marketplace to sort by newest listings, and also add a few URLs for the script to scrape for maximum results!